ZhaoxiangLi/zhaoxiangli.github.io/_pages/about.md

 * **[2022-07]** I received my Bachelor’s degree from Tongji University and was honored as a Shanghai Outstanding Graduate (Top 1%)!
 * **[2021-07]** I won the first prize of the 16th National Competition of Transport Science and Technology, the most prestigious undergraduate academic competition in China’s transportation field!
 * **[2020-12]** I was awarded the National Scholarship by the Ministry of Education of China, with a ranking of first in my department (1/225)!
-* **[2020-10]** I was awarded the only Model Student Award in my department by Tongji University, with a ranking of first out of 225 undergraduate students.
+* **[2020-10]** I was awarded the only Model Student Award in my department by Tongji University, with a ranking of first out of 225 undergraduate students!

 Honors and Awards
 ------
-* 2024.10 National Scholarship, Ministry of Education of China, Top 3% of all graduate students at PKU
+* 2024.10 National Scholarship, Ministry of Education of China, Top 1% of all graduate students at PKU
 * 2024.10 Model Student Award, Peking University
 * 2022.06 Outstanding Graduates from Shanghai, Top 1% of all undergraduate students at TJU
 * 2021.12 Changcheng High-Tech Talent Scholarship, Tongji University